alicevillar/towers_of_hanoi/README.md

 sys.setrecursionlimit(x)
 ```

-If you are dealing with large inputs, you can set it to, 10^6 so that large inputs can be handled without any errors.
+Using the setrecursionlimit() method, we can increase the recursion limit and the program can be executed without errors even on large inputs.

 ### :paperclip: My solution to Question 4